bwz3rbot/TAPLAP-clone/readme.md

 Make sure you have the correct version of NodeJS for your system.
 You can find the download here (https://nodejs.org/en/download/).

+Instructions on installing node on a raspberry pi can be found here: (https://linuxize.com/post/how-to-install-node-js-on-raspberry-pi/).

 Also install MongoDB as this bot requires a database to function.
 Instructions for windows, mac and raspberry pi can be found here: (https://diyprojects.io/mongodb-part-1-installation-windows-macos-raspberry-pi/)